 Hybrid contact lenses

-MMA contact lenses are rigid contact lenses that look like GP lenses but are made of a plastic material that is not oxygen permeable.
+PMMA contact lenses are rigid contact lenses that look like RGP lenses but are made of a plastic material that is not oxygen permeable.
 PMMA lenses were commonly prescribed years ago, but have essentially been replaced by gas permeable lenses.

 Contact lens wearing time

 There are two categories of contact lenses based on recommended wearing time:

 Daily wear contact lenses — These must be removed nightly before sleep.

 Extended wear contact lenses — These can be worn overnight (for a limited number of days).

 "Continuous wear" is a term that's sometimes used to describe extended wear lenses that are worn 24 hours per day for up to 30 consecutive days.